• Skip to primary navigation

 Ingredients for Peri Peri Chicken Livers

-You can get the complete list of ingredients and full instructions for making peri peri chicken livers on the printable recipe card at the end of this post.
+You can get the complete list of ingredients and full instructions for making South Arican-style peri peri chicken livers on the printable recipe card at the end of this post.

 Ingredients for peri peri chicken livers.

-• Fresh Chicken Livers you can use frozen if you can’t get hold of fresh, just defrost them before using.
+• Fresh Chicken Livers you can use frozen if you can't get hold of fresh, but defrost them before using.

 • Onions (roughly chopped)

-• Tomatoes (roughly chopped and retain the juice) approximately the same amount of tomatoes by volume as the onions.
-If you don’t have fresh tomatoes, just substitute them with the equivalent amount of canned tomatoes.
+• Tomatoes (roughly chopped and retain the juice) you will need roughly the same amount of tomatoes by volume as the onions.
+If you don't have fresh tomatoes, substitute them with the equivalent amount of canned tomatoes.

 • Sugar - I always add a small amount of sugar when cooking with tomatoes to bring out the flavour.